jruydemir/recipes/entrees/gnocchi_alla_sorrentina.md

 Preparation
 ===========
 1. In a 3-quart saucepan or saucier, heat oil with garlic over medium heat, and cook until garlic is golden all over, 3 to 5 minutes.
 Add passata and basil; if passata is very thick like ketchup, stir in 1/2 cup (120ml) water.
-Bring to a gentle simmer, then lower heat to mantain bare simmer and cook for 10 minutes.
+Bring to a gentle simmer, then lower heat to maintain bare simmer and cook for 10 minutes.
 Season lightly with salt and discard garlic and basil.
 Set aside.

 Notes
 =====